Skip to content

 "We had two springs we used for water, but they have dried up.
 The mayor brought water in a cistern once a week, but it was not enough.
 To wash clothes, we went to the river, but it was far away."

 A joint investment between the Pocona Municipal Government, the Puka Puka community, and Water For People led to the construction of a water system.
-With training and support, Jhobanna and those in Puka Puka have ownership over the systems operation, maintenance, and water source protection.
+With training and support, Jhobanna and those in Puka Puka have ownership over the system operation, maintenance, and water source protection.

 Jhobanna now sees a different type of change, starting with right in her home.
 "My daughters feel very happy," she shares.
 "They can just open the pipe and use the water!"